 Zhangjiagang Jiangsu, China Travel Guide

 Summers (From june To august): Expect steamy and hot conditions.
 Average temperatures range from 25°C to 30 degrees celsius (77°F to 86°F), frequently climbing above 35°C (95°F).
-This period also includes significant rain and high humidity, which lessens comfort for outdoor activities.
+This period also includes significant rainfall and high humidity, which lessens comfort for outdoor activities.

 Winters (December to February): Winters are cold and damp.
 Average temperatures hover between 0°C to 7°C (32°F to 45°F).
-Occasional snowfall occurs, but it is not heavy.
+Occasional snowfall occurs, however it is not heavy.
 The damp cold feels more penetrating than dry cold at similar temperatures.

 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.